syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 ## File name support for saving image

-Using this feature we can save the image in the specified name using the ImageSaving event.
+Using `FileName` property, we can save the edited image in the specified name.

 {% tabs %}